 An HSA is a tax-advantaged account that helps you pay for qualified medical expenses.
-You can have an HSA if you are enrolled in the CDHP or Local CDHP plans offered by the State Group Insurance Program.
 Read more below on how to make the most of your HSA.

 What is an HSA?

-An HSA is designed to work with a qualifying CDHP, or consumer-driven health plan (known as a Local CDHP/HSA for some plan members).
+An HSA is designed to work with a qualifying high-deductible health plan (HDHP).
 The money goes in tax-free, grows income tax-free and comes out income tax-free when you use it for qualified medical expenses.
 You can carry over unused funds from year to year and the account is yours to keep even if you change jobs, change health plans or retire.

 How an HSA works

-The money goes into your HSA income tax-free on a payroll pretax basis, grows income tax-free and comes out income tax-free when you use it for qualified medical expenses.
-The account is yours to keep even if you change jobs, change health plans or retire.
-Also, you can carry over unused funds from year to year.
+The money goes in income tax-free on a payroll pretax basis, grows income tax-free and comes out income tax-free when you use it for qualified medical expenses.
+The account is yours to keep, even if you change jobs, change health plans or retire and you can carry over unused funds from year to year.

 Who is eligible to open an HSA?